Patrick Jeffers

-Patrick Christopher Jeffers (born February 2, 1973) is an American former professional football wide receiver in the National Football League (NFL) for the Denver Broncos, Dallas Cowboys, and Carolina Panthers.
+Patrick Christopher Jeffers (born February 2, 1973) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Denver Broncos, Dallas Cowboys, and Carolina Panthers.
 With the Broncos, he won Super Bowl XXXII.
-He played college football at the University of Virginia.
+He played college football for the Virginia Cavaliers.

 Early life

 Jeffers attended Fort Worth Country Day School, where he was a two-time All-conference selection, playing as a wide receiver, cornerback, free safety, punter, placekicker.
 He finished his career with 52 receptions for 980 yards and 10 touchdowns.

 He was a two-time All-conference selection in soccer.
 In track, he won the conference title in the 400 metre dash twice and set school records in the 200 and 400 metres.

 College career

 Jeffers walked-on at the University of Virginia.
 As a redshirt freshman, his first reception was a 20-yard touchdown against the University of Maryland.
 He appeared in 11 games, tallying 9 receptions for 128 yards and 3 touchdowns.

 As a sophomore, he played in the first 9 games (2 starts), before suffering a broken clavicle against Wake Forest University and missing 2 games.
 He led the team with 32 receptions for 580 yards and 6 touchdowns.

 As a junior in 1994, he played in 11 games (4 starts), registering 33 receptions for 560 yards (17 yards avg.) and 3 touchdowns.
 His best game came against North Carolina State University, where he had 6 receptions for 153 yards, including a 52-yard touchdown.

 As a senior, he missed 4 games with a hamstring injury, but still led the team with 34 receptions for 517 yards (15.2 yards avg.) and 3 touchdowns.
 At the time, he finished his college career with 108 receptions (fourth in school history) for 1,785 yards (fourth in school history) and 15 touchdowns.
 He also holds the school record for the longest streak of games with at least one reception (31).